IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-autoai/README.md

 * Go to your analytics project overview page.

-* To start the AutoAI experience, click `Add to Project` from the top and select `AutoAI`:
+* To start the AutoAI experience, click `Add to Project` from the top and select `AutoAI experiment`:

 ![Adding a project](../.gitbook/assets/images/autoai/autoai-add-project.png)

-* Name your AutoAI experiment asset and choose one of the compute configuration options listed with a drop-down menu.
+* Name your AutoAI experiment asset and leave the default compute configuration option listed in the drop-down menu.
 Then, click `Create`:

 ![Naming your services](../.gitbook/assets/images/autoai/autoai-name-services.png)